batuhaniskr/twitter-intelligence/README.md

 # Twitter Intelligence

-A project written in Python to twitter tracking and analysis without Twitter API.
+A project written in Python to twitter tracking and analysis without using Twitter API.

 ## Prerequisites
   <ul>